TaceoLabs/co-snarks/README.md

 ### Step 2: Perform Groth16 Setup

-Next, we need to perform the Groth16 setup using Circom and snarkjs.
+Next, we need to perform the Groth16 setup using circom and snarkjs.
 Refer to the
 [circom documentation](https://docs.circom.io/getting-started/proving-circuits/)
 for detailed instructions up to the "generate proof" section.